Pechherz/Vermintide-Mods/VT1-Mods/AlternativeCreatureSpawner/README.md

 </p>

 ## Description:
-This is an alternative creature spawner that is similar to the item spawner from Vermintide 2.
+This is an alternative creature spawner to the already existing enemy spawner, which served its purpose but wasn't conventient to use.

-Players can iterate through all available creatures and spawn the currently choosen one.
+The mod allows the player to iterate through all available creatures in the game and spawn the currently choosen creature.
+In addition its also possible to spawn skaven patrols, hordes and apply a multipier to the number of creatures to be spawned.

+Mod options are found under *Gameplay Cheats*.

 ## Installation:
 - copy *AlternativeCreatureSpawner.lua* to \SteamLibrary\steamapps\common\Warhammer End Times Vermintide\binaries\mods\patch\